chuckcscccl/rustlr/README.md

 [LBox](https://docs.rs/rustlr/latest/rustlr/generic_absyn/struct.LBox.html)
 is a *custom smart pointer*
-that automatically contains the line and column position of the start of the AST construct in the original source.
+that automatically contains the line and column positions of the start of the AST construct in the original source.
 This information is usually required beyond the parsing stage.